Equipe-Hub-co-Hackathon-TN/smart-contracts/README.md

    - **Parameters:**
      - _tokenamount (uint256): The amount of tokens to send to the manager.
    - **Modifier:** onlyInvest
    - **Description:** Sends tokens to the manager's wallet.
-Requires the token amount to match the contract amount.
+Requires the token amount to match the warranty amount.

 2. **terminationOfContract:**
    - **Parameters:**
-     - _terminationWallet (address): The address to which the contract amount is sent upon termination.
+     - _terminationWallet (address): The address to which the warranty amount is sent upon contract termination.
      - _tokenamount (uint256): The amount of tokens to send for contract termination.
    - **Modifier:** onlyManager
    - **Description:** Terminates the contract and sends tokens to the specified address.
-Requires the termination wallet to be either the invest or institution wallet, and the token amount to match the contract amount.
+Requires the termination wallet to be either the invest or institution wallet, and the token amount to match the warranty amount.

 3. **updateManagerAddr:**
    - **Parameters:**